Tuesday, May 22, 2012

 Typical traffic

 Once at the hotel, which is very nice, there is everything you need, for a price.
 The food and drinks are very expensive except for the breakfast which is included, and very good.
 If you decide to venture out from the hotel you need to be prepared for the stench of abject poverty.
 The level of sanitation is horrific.
-I personally had to sidestep a pile of human feces on the sidewalk and to see someone just stop and take a piss on the sidewalk is very common.
+I personally had to sidestep a pile of human feces on the sidewalk and to see someone just stop and urinate on the sidewalk is very common.
 Needless to say you don't want to trip and fall.

 Visiting the market